entiendoNull/expo-modules-london-2025-workshop/module-1.md

 >
 > 👀 **Try it**
 >
-> 1. Save the file and try to consume the the new `goodbye` function.
+> 1. Save the file and try to consume the new `goodbye` function.
 >
 > 2. Remember to rebuild after native changes: `npx expo run:ios` or `npx expo run:android`.
 Now you should be able to run the app.
 >